 In the end, he concluded that Russians believe it is their duty to preserve “order, form, and authority in civil affairs” and then “to restore to the confused, hopeless, struggling peoples of the earth those forms of social order and political authority which the [Russian] thinks are, after all, the foundation-stones of civilization.”

-Put another way, Russians want to export/expand the Russian empire to spread their ideals.
+Put another way, Russians want to export and expand the Russian empire to spread their ideals.

 The same mindset persists today.
 In his 2001 book Does America Need a Foreign Policy?
 Henry Kissinger wrote: “Both Russia and the United States have historically asserted a global vocation for their societies.
 But while America’s idealism derives from the concept of liberty, Russia’s developed from a sense of shared suffering and common submission to authority.
 Everyone is eligible to share in America’s values; Russia’s have been reserved for the Russian nation, excluding even the subject nationalities of the empire.
 American idealism tempts isolationism; Russian idealism has prompted expansionism and nationalism.”